 Set-up time: 5 – 10 minutes

-Select a variety of fruits and vegetables for different sizes, shapes, and textures or for the plant part we eat.
+Sharp knife; cutting board; large, washable stamp pads or tempera paint; paper or plastic plate; paper; and a variety of fresh fruits and vegetables.
+Select fruits and vegetables for different sizes, shapes, and textures or for the plant part we eat such as:

 - Carrot – root